 Email delivery of Library notifications

 This service is open to all students and staff where we have an email address available and to all External Readers who have supplied us with an email address.

 As a student, you will be given your own University email account when you join which will be used by the Library.
 You are expected to check your account daily – you can do this through the MyPort website.
 Failure to do so may result in you missing valuable information.

-If we do not have a record of a University email account, we will continue to send a paper alternative to your main contact address (or to your department if you are a full-time student).
+If we do not have a record of your University email account, we will continue to send a paper alternative to your main contact address (or to your department if you are a full-time student).

 What if I don’t have an email account?

 Staff and students will be given a University email account on joining the University.
 If you are an External Reader, library notifications can be printed and posted to your local address, but we cannot offer the "reminder" service to anyone who has opted out of email delivery.

 Why have I not received an email for my reserved items?